memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 code space than absolutely necessary.
 Are there ways we can update our design to use less code space?
 Absolutely!

-The key insight here is that the Updater needs to run very rarely, and that it never needs to coexist with the application.
-We can therefore use the same "slot" in flash for both the Updater and the Application.
+The key insight here is that the Updater needs to run very rarely and that it never needs to coexist with the application.
+We can, therefore, use the same "slot" in flash for both the Updater and the Application.
 The main tradeoff here is that our Loader update flow becomes more complicated as we need to do a DFU to get the Updater, then another to update the loader, then a third to load the